Betterment vs. SoFi Invest— Overview

 Betterment vs. SoFi Invest— Which is Best?
 The Takeaway

-Aross the internet investors ask, “Is SoFi Legit?” or “Is SoFi worth it?”
+Across the internet investors ask, “Is SoFi Legit?” or “Is SoFi worth it?”
 While the same questions might also apply to Betterment.

 If account management fees are not your main concern, SoFi Invest and Betterment offer unique investment options that can set them apart:

 Betterment is one of the oldest robo-advisors with a proven record of success and robo investing is their main business.
-The firm has top notch advisors and a tested strategy.

 While SoFi Invest is a newer entrant to the arena with less time in the robo advisory genre.